aurelio-amerio/techytok/_posts/2019-12-24-lesson-plotting.md

 # Working with different back-ends

-Different back-ends have different features, we have already seen `GR` and in this section we will deal with `Plotly` and  `PyPlot`.
+Different back-ends have different features.
+Up to now we have worked with `GR`, which is fast and has almost everything you may need.
+Since `GR` is a relatively new back-end, you may need to look at other back-ends for more customisation options.
+In this section we will deal with `Plotly` and  `PyPlot`.

 ## Plotly

 `Plotly` is a good solution if you want to have nice interactive plots.

 To make a plot with `Plotly` select the `plotly()` back-end  and create a plot: